An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Discussion

 \subsection{Microlensing Observables}

 The SP-H25 model overpredicts microlensing event rates for optical microlensing surveys in the Galactic bulge by $\sim50$\% for event rate per unit area and $\sim20$\% for event rate per source star.
 A scaling factor determined this way has been used in the past to scale predicted microlensing events in the IR when making projections for the RGBTDS \citep[e.g.][]{Penny2019}, notably including the application of the SP-H24 model for the survey optimization adopted by the Roman Observations Time Allocation Committee \citep{rotac_report}.
 However, given the complex array of factors that can contribute to this offset, it is not obvious that the optical event rate over-prediction should match the IR event rate over-prediction.
 In fact, the comparisons with UKIRT data suggest that the H- and K-band event rates are, if anything, underpredicted.
-A reanalysis of the VVV survey data with additional care given to blending in the calculation of detection efficiencies may be due in order to better answer this question with existing data.
+A reanalysis of the VVV survey data with additional consideration given to blending in the calculation of detection efficiencies and/or detection efficiency-corrected UKIRT rates would be needed to better answer this question with existing data.